takuya-ki/onrobot-vg/README.md

-# onrobot-vgc10
+# onrobot-vg

-Controller for OnRobot VGC10 gripper.
+Controller for OnRobot VG10 and VGC10 grippers.

 # Requirements